This recipe is sponsored by EZ Tofu Press. All opinions are 100% my own.

 How to Make Kung Pao-Inspired Tofu

 To make this dish, you start with pressed tofu.
 I press my tofu in my EZ Tofu Press, because it is quick, easy, and get out more water than other methods I've tried.

 Getting the water out of your tofu gives it a more toothsome texture and sets it up to soak in more of the marinade.
 The result is flavorful, restaurant-style tofu at home.

-Once your tofu is pressed, just marinate it, then stir fry it up with peppers and celery in my gin-soaked sauce (see below for variations, if gin’s not your thing).
+Once you press your tofu, just marinate it, then stir fry it up with peppers and celery in my gin-soaked sauce (see below for variations, if gin's not your thing).